 To dispose of dry pesticides or fertilizers, triple-bag them in heavy-duty plastic garbage bags and throw them away.

-Finally, how about disposing of household chemicals, such as disinfectants and furniture polish?
+Finally, how about disposing of miscellaneous household chemicals, such as disinfectants and furniture polish?
 The easiest way, if you will be going into Atlanta anytime soon, is to take them to the Center for Hard to Recycle Materials, which recycles a certain quantity of household chemicals for free and then for a small fee for additional gallons or pounds.
+You can also bring them to the county’s household hazardous waste collection days.
 If you plan to dispose of them yourself, the proper disposal method depends on the chemical.

 According to The Cleaning Institute, “The key to smart use and disposal of any cleaning product is to read the label and follow the directions.
 If there are no special disposal instructions on the label, then thinking about how you use the product will help you make the right decision.
 For example, water soluble products (those mixed with water for cleaning), such as laundry and dishwashing detergents; multi-surface cleaners; bleaches; disinfectant cleaners; and liquid metal cleaners/polishes, drain openers and toilet bowl cleaners, can be flushed down the drain with running water.
 Powders should be disposed of in small quantities at a time so they don’t form lumps in the drain.
 Solid cleaning products, such as bar soaps, toilet bowl cleaners and soap scouring pads, can be safely disposed of in the trash.
 Remember, just as you shouldn’t mix cleaning products together when using them, you shouldn’t mix unused products during disposal.”